24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 8. Drying

-Industrial dehumidifiers and air movers run inside containment until moisture content in framing returns to dry standard (typically below 15% MC for wood).
+Professional-grade dehumidifiers and air movers run inside containment until moisture content in framing returns to dry standard (typically below 15% MC for wood).
 See our structural drying page for equipment details.
 Mold cannot regrow on properly dried materials, so this step is non-negotiable.

 9. Post-Remediation Verification (PRV)